About Boston College

 The Athletics Department supports and promotes the University's goal of a diverse student body, faculty, and staff.
 In this spirit, the Athletics Department supports equitable opportunities for all students and staff, including minorities and women.

-The Career Center at Boston College offers an exciting program of services and resources designed to help students build successful careers.
+The Career Center offers an exciting program of services and resources designed to help students build successful careers.
 Through the Career Center, students may obtain advice and guidance regarding career and major choices, gain work-related experience, make meaningful connections with alumni and employers, and learn the latest job search techniques.

 The Boston College Career Center is located at 38 Commonwealth Avenue.
-For a list of our services, including in-person and online drop-ins as well as individual career advising appointments, please visit us at careercenter.bc.edu.
+For a complete list of our services, including in-person and online drop-ins as well as individual career advising appointments, please visit us at careercenter.bc.edu.